 How much are Solicitors Fees for Selling a House?

 In order to assist anyone looking to sell their home, we have compiled a table below that lists our solicitors average conveyancing fees for selling a property.
 This is a good starting pointing for producing a budget for your property sale, but also provides a good indicator when comparing conveyancing quotes for selling only online.
 This data has been compiled using the data held in our conveyancing network and the pricing provided by our solicitor and licensed conveyancing partners.
 Again, please do not use these fees as an accurate conveyancing costs for selling your home.
 Please ensure that you perform an actual online quote that provides you with fixed fee conveyancing.
+Here are some average fees for a property sale from our conveyancing network from 2017 into 2018.

 |Sale Price (£)||Legal Fee||Disbursements, Land Registry & Other Fees||VAT||Total (£)||Stamp Duty (SDLT)|